TheOddCell/Universal-Install-Script/README.md

 # Universal-Install-Script
 Inspired by [XKCD](https://xkcd.com/1654/), this Bash script installs anything by testing different sources. (not tested, why would I?)

+If you actually wanted something like this, use [kdeldycke.github.io/meta-package-manager meta-package-manager]

 ## Runs
 In decreasing order,